 What is Coltsfoot herb used for?

-Therapeutic Uses of Coltsfoot for Dogs
+Therapeutic Uses and health benefits of Coltsfoot leaf for Dogs

 As detailed, there are some risks associated with coltsfoot that must be measured.
 Coltsfoot does have applications as a cough expectorant, but its potential for liver damage may not make it your first resort for your four-legged friend.
 For this reason, we recommend care when using coltsfoot but nonetheless have discovered several beneficial uses for Tussilago farfara.